 Combo deals are also sometimes available.
 For about $350 you can usually do five of the following over the course of a few days: an aerial obstacle course; white-water rafting; Ziplining; the Wilderness RZR Tour; or a visit to the Scandinave Spa.

 If you’ve never done this sort of thing before, expect a driving thrill of a lifetime when you go on a RZR Tour.
 They are a blast!

 When we went on our tour there was just us and one other party.
-We had a 4-seater and the other couple had a 2-seater.
+We had a four-seater and the other couple had a two-seater.
 We had two guides.
 One guide drove a vehicle at the front of our procession and led the way.
 The other guide drove a different vehicle at the back (and made sure nobody got separated and lost).

 We were amazed at the kinds of terrain the RZRs could manage.
 Our vehicles went over gravel roads, up hills over sheer rock, and through giant puddles of mud!
 It was incredible!